chuanluchen/chuanluchen.github.io/_projects/Food_Diary.md

 <img src="/assets/img/projects/Food_Diary/cover.png"/>
 <br><br>

+A quick summary:
+Encouraging client to keep tracking a food diary is an important pilar of a weight management program; and fitness personal trainers should anticipate the risk of a client to quit food diary and take actions accordingly.
+However, this is achieved through subjective judgement and personal experience.
+Normally personal trainer will provide bunch of standard suggestions to the client, but we don’t know which one works.
+Here I trained a model to predict whether a client will stick to food diary for a long time based on one week of his or her food log and explored the impact of different factors impacting the result.
+Based on the analysis, I summarized the importance of those different factors and recommended three key area to focus on: setting proper Protein target, setting proper Sugar target, and ensuring enough Calorie’s intake comparing to the Calories target.

 ### **I. Background and Objectives**

 Weight management is a popular topic in the fitness industry.
 There are different approaches to address this trending concern.
 The most common and most popular one is to keep a food diary.
 On one hand, it helps setting up the baseline of daily consumption and monitoring the progress against certain diary plans.
 On the other hand, it helps people realizing the benefit of change the lifestyle.